A great basil pesto recipe! Learn how to make to this Italian classic in a few simple steps and with just a handful of ingredients.

 55g Parmesan or other vegetarian hard cheese, freshly grated

 1. In a food processor pulse together the basil, garlic, pine nuts and Parmesan until they are minced.

-2. With the processor on slow speed add the oil (about a tablespoon at a time) in a slow stream.
+2. With the processor on slow speed add the oil (a tablespoon at a time) in a slow stream.
 Now season to taste with salt and black pepper.
 Process for another minute until all the ingredients are combined.

 3. Place the pesto in a jar or bowl and drizzle over a little extra oil to cover the top – this keeps it fresh.
-Store in the refrigerator for up to 1 week.
-You can also fill an ice cube tray with the pesto and freeze blocks.
+Store in the fridge for up to one week.

 - If you can cannot find pine nuts you can easily substitute with walnuts, almonds, cashews or pistachios.
 For a nut-free version you can substitute with sunflower seeds.

 - Adjust the consistency of your pesto by adding a tablespoon less or more oil.